responsiv/pay-plugin/UPGRADE.md

 There are some housekeeping items that have been addressed in this version.

-The `InvoiceStatus::getByCode` method has been renamed to `InvoiceStatus::getFromCode`.
+The `InvoiceStatus::getByCode` method has been renamed to `InvoiceStatus::findByCode`.

 These methods have been removed from the `InvoiceStatus` model: